-So you’ve been out fishing in Muskoka and you’ve landed yourself a beautiful fresh lake trout (or rainbow trout) and you’ve decided to keep it to prepare a tasty meal.
+So you’ve been out fishing in Muskoka and you’ve landed yourself a beautiful fresh lake trout (or rainbow trout - if you're super lucky) and you’ve decided to keep it to prepare a tasty meal.
 With a such a prized catch, the last thing you want to do is ruin it with a botched filleting job.

 We’ve all been there, doing our best, but it’s much harder than it looks.
 There are a lot of people who are frightened at the thought of fish preparation.
 There’s no need to be frightened, but here is an art to properly preparing a fish so that the fillets have a uniform thickness for even cooking and look presentable on your plate.